4DGB/4dgb-readthedocs/docs/workflow/copy.rst

 Example: copying an existing project
 ====================================

-Since a `4dgbworkflow` directory is just a collection of files, you can use normal file commands from the shell to make a copy of an existing project and edit files in that new project directory to create a different project.
+Since a ``4dgbworkflow`` project directory is just a collection of files, you can use normal file commands from the shell to make a copy of an existing project and edit files in that new project directory to create a different project.

-For example, after running the ``4DGB_Project``, copying that data will result in a project that is already complete, and will not need to run again, because all of the work has already been done.
+For example, after running the tool on the example ``4DGB_Project``, copying that directory will result in a copy of that project that is already complete.

-**Important**: to copy the project and preserve the work already done on the project (so you may not have to re-run the simulations), it is important to use the ``-a`` command line argument to ``cp``, as in the example below:
+**Important**: it is important to use the ``-a`` command line argument to ``cp``, as in the example below, in order to preserve all file metadata.
+The example below shows how this is done in the shell:

 .. code-block:: console